CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that clearly identifies the skill's domain (browser SDK for iii engine), lists specific capabilities (register functions, invoke triggers, consume streams), and provides explicit trigger guidance via a 'Use when' clause.
-It uses proper third-person voice and includes natural developer-facing keywords that would help Claude correctly select this skill.
+This is a strong skill description that clearly identifies a specific domain (browser SDK for the iii engine), lists concrete actions (register functions, invoke triggers, consume streams), and provides explicit trigger guidance via a 'Use when' clause.
+The description is concise, uses third-person voice, and includes natural keywords developers would use when working with browser-based WebSocket clients.

 DimensionReasoningScore